Otto Graham: Coaching career

 When Graham retired from football, he planned to focus on managing the insurance and appliance businesses he owned.
-However, in 1957 Graham signed on as an assistant coach for the college squad in the annual College All-Star Game, a now-defunct exhibition contest between the NFL champion and a selection of the best collegiate players from around the country.
+However, in 1957 Graham signed on as an assistant coach for the college squad in the annual College All-Star Game, an exhibition contest no longer played between the NFL champion and a selection of the best collegiate players from around the country.
 The next year, he was named head coach of the team.
 With Graham coaching the all-stars in 1958, the team beat the Detroit Lions 35–19.

 Coast Guard Academy

 Following his convincing win in the all-star game, Graham's friend George Steinbrenner helped get him a job as the head football coach for the Coast Guard Academy in New London, Connecticut.
 Graham, by then 37 years old, was also named athletic director and given a salary "in five figures".
 School officials said the hiring did not mean Coast Guard would "go big time"; the Division III school played a relatively short schedule at the time against smaller schools in New England.
 The Coast Guard team had a 3–5 record in Graham's first year as coach in 1959, but improved steadily over the ensuing three years.
 The team went undefeated in 1963, earning the academy its first-ever post-season bowl appearance.
 Coast Guard lost to Western Kentucky 27–0 in the Tangerine Bowl.
 Graham continued to coach in the College All-Star Game while at Coast Guard, and his college team beat Vince Lombardi's Green Bay Packers in a 20–17 upset in 1963.
 Graham was offered coaching jobs in the NFL numerous times during his tenure at Coast Guard, but he said in 1964 that he was content to stay at the small school on a $9,000 salary.
 He said he deplored the "win at all costs philosophy" that was necessary to be successful in the professional ranks.